Pull-Apart Bacon Bread Recipe

 - 1 envelope (1 ounce) ranch salad dressing mix

 - 1. In a large skillet, cook bacon over medium heat for 5 minutes or until partially cooked; drain on paper towels.
 Roll out dough to 1/2-in. thickness; brush with 1 tablespoon of oil.
 Cut into 1-in. pieces; place in a large bowl.
 Add the bacon, cheese, dressing mix and remaining oil; toss to coat.

-- 2. Arrange pieces in a 9-in. x 5-in. oval on a greased baking sheet, layering as needed.
+- 2. Arrange pieces in a 9-in. x 5-in. oval on a parchment paper-lined baking sheet, layering as needed.
 Cover and let rise in a warm place for 30 minutes or until doubled.

 1 each: 149 calories, 6g fat (2g saturated fat), 8mg cholesterol, 621mg sodium, 17g carbohydrate (1g sugars, 1g fiber), 6g protein.